chRyNaN/aaaah/README.md

 * Build the project (make sure to have both the compiler and annotations libraries in the dependencies)

-A class, `AdapterViewTypes` will be generated with View Type constants for each class annotated with the `Adapter` annotation.
+A class, `AdapterViewTypes`, will be generated with View Type constants for each class annotated with the `Adapter` annotation.
 Also, a more specific `AdapterViewType.from()` extension function will be generated.
 Either approach could be used to access the View Type for each adapter:
 ```kotlin
 AdapterViewTypes.MY_ADAPTER
 // or